rricharz/Tek4010/README.md

 **Contributors**

 The storage tube emulator and the Tektronix 4010/4014 decoder were witten by Rene Richarz.
 The ARDS decoder was written by Lars Brinkhoff.
-He also provided some interesting historical documents.
+He also provided some interesting historical documents and the ARDS plot files.
 The historical plot data for the Tektronix 4014 was obtained from Jos Dreesen.
 Thanks to Ian Schofield for his critical comments and a code snippet for drawing dashed and dotted lines, and to Oscar Vermeulen for his support.